MiyamotoAkira/website/_posts/2020-04-03-work-from-home.md

 - Try to remote pair as much as possible.
 Again, this is to make sure that I have constant human contact.
 - I indicate in our chat when I start and finish working, when i go to and back from lunch, sometimes when I go to make a hot drink.
 This is to keep myself within the mind of my co-workers.
 - During the mornings I open the windows in my house to make sure that air doesn't become stale.
+- Dress up in the morning the same as if I was going to the office.
+A bit of respect for you colleagues when doing remote pairing, but also a mental change for you to understand you are going into work.

 # The future